 When I started CC I was a student creating a platform for people like me to express themselves online, but as time went on, we got older, and we bloomed into a place that wanted to mentor young writers and support them in a market that had grown less and less appreciative of the written word.

 The more we set roots as a start-up, the more our eyes opened to the vast amount of talent that goes to waste in a developing country such as ourselves.
-So Cairo Contra, now with a vision of a team rather than an individual decided we were going to become the house of talents, a place where talents can come looking to us for career support… So here we are today.
+So Cairo Contra, now with a vision of a team rather than an individual decided we were going to become the hub that trains young talented writers and editors, a place where talents can come looking to us for career support… So here we are today.

 Founder & Editor-in-chief